-These policies should encourage healthcare workers to seek appropriate preventive and curative care and report their illnesses, medical conditions, or treatments that can render them more susceptible to opportunistic infection or exposures.
-They should not penalise healthcare workers with loss of wages, benefits, or job status.
+These policies should encourage members of the workforce to seek appropriate preventive and curative care and report their illnesses, medical conditions, or treatments that can render them more susceptible to opportunistic infection or exposures.

+Employers should not penalise members of the health workforce with loss of wages, benefits, or job status if they are unwell with an infectious disease.